13th Guards Army Corps: World War II

 The 13th Guards Rifle Corps was formed from 30 October to 15 November 1942 in Ranenburg, Tambov Oblast, under the command of Major General Porfiry Chanchibadze.
 The corps received its baptism of fire in December 1942 during the Battle of Stalingrad.
 It was part of 2nd Guards Army on 1 December 1942.
 On 1 February 1943, still with 2nd Guards Army, the corps consisted of the 3rd Guards, 49th Guards, and 387th Rifle Divisions.
 By 1 December 1943, the 295th Rifle Division had joined the corps.

 Later the corps helped liberate Novocherkassk, the Donbas, Kherson, Crimea, Belarus and Lithuania.
 After the Crimean Offensive Chanchibadze moved up to army command, the 3rd Guards Rifle Division Kantemir Tsalikov was selected to be corps commander.
 From 8 July, the corps fought in the Šiauliai Offensive, in which Tsalikov was killed when his jeep exploded a mine on 21 July.
 Lieutenant General Anton Lopatin succeeded him as commander and led the corps for the remainder of the war.
 It took part in the capture of East Prussia and Königsberg.
 The corps ended the war on the Baltic Sea.
 42 awards of Hero of the Soviet Union were made to personnel attached to the corps.
 During the assault and capture of the walled city of Koenigsberg the name "Konigsberg" was conferred on the corps (1945).

 Postwar

 On June 12, 1946, 75th Guards Rifle Division was transformed into the 17th Guards Rifle Brigade.
 The brigade, stationed at Tula, was transferred in the summer of 1946 to 13th Guards Rifle 'Konigsberg' Corps.
 The brigade was relocated from Tula to Kaluga.
 In May 1946, the brigade was relocated from the city of Kaluga to the city of Dorogobuzh in the Smolensk area.
 The headquarters of 13th Guards Rifle Corps was relocated in the summer of 1946 to the city of Moscow.
-Later the corps headquarters was moved to Gorky.

-After the war and a series of transformations, the corps was renamed the 13th Guards Army Corps.
+On 30 April 1955 the 272nd Rifle Division was renumbered the 46th Rifle Division while part of the 13th Guards Rifle Corps.
+In 1956 the corps headquarters was moved to Gorky.
+On 25 June 1957, it became the 46th Motor Rifle Division.
+The same month, the corps became the 13th Guards Army Corps.
+At the same time it became part of the Moscow Military District, and on 17 November 1964 was renumbered as the 272nd Motor Rifle Division, restoring its World War II designation.
+In February 1967, the division was relocated to Babstovo, Jewish Autonomous Oblast, as a result of rising tensions with China.

 When the 103rd Rocket Brigade was established in 1960, it joined the corps.
 In 1965, the 43rd Tank Division was renamed the 60th Tank Division.
 In 1968, the Corps was awarded the Order of the Red Banner.
 In the corps were: